 Any student whose academic work is unacceptable may be required to withdraw from Davidson College at any time by the Faculty Executive Committee.

-Standards of Progress for Entrance to the Sophomore Class (or the Third Semester)
+Standards of Progress for Entrance to the Sophomore Class (or the Third Semester) Please note that financial aid eligibility requirements include enrollment in no fewer than three courses each semester.

-Seven courses, including the writing requirement, and a cumulative grade point average of 1.60.
+Seven courses (five for students actively registered for Davidson College courses in both fall 2020 and spring 2021), including the writing requirement, and a cumulative grade point average of 1.60.
 A student with a cumulative grade point average below 1.60 at the beginning of the first semester of the sophomore year will be placed on academic probation.
 A student on academic probation receives special advising services through the Dean of Students Office and the academic adviser.